BitFlow's 6th Generation Camera Link Frame Grabbers

 Camera Control and I/O

 Supported by a GUI camera file editing utility (CamEd), the Axion-CL can acquire fixed or variable size images and features a programmable ROI (Region Of Interest) sub-windowing capability.
-The board provides a full set of camera control signals (CC1, CC2, CC3, CC4) and sync inputs (LVAL, FVAL, PCLK, trigger, and encoder) for each camera connected to the board (up to four cameras can be connected).
+The board provides a full set of camera control signals (CC1, CC2, CC3, CC4) and sync inputs (LVAL, FVAL, PCLK, trigger, and encoder) for each camera connected to the board (up to two cameras can be connected).
 These signals are completely independent, although there are provisions for driving all cameras from a signal set up encoder/trigger signals.
 There is also a large number of programmable general purpose outputs and inputs that are not tied to the camera's timing.
 The Axion-CL board, as with our past interface products, supports not only simple triggering modes, but also complicated, application-specific triggering, and control interactions with your hardware environment.

 I/O signals can be routed to/from many internal and external destinations, providing a flexible routing that is unprecedented in the industry.
 In addition, there are separate hardware I/O signals which can be connected to/from an external source.
 Finally, each CL camera has a full set of these signals which can be run independently.
 The Axion-CL board, as with our past interface products, supports not only simple triggering modes but also complicated, application-specific triggering and control interactions with your hardware environment.